There is a lot confusion about the term SEO optimization and in reality, it’s quite simple to understand, you just need an example, so here it is:

 Further, detailed steps to ensure optimal results:

 More than anything, this article was meant to show the simple side and understanding of SEO optimization and that it’s not hard to understand, but if you’re serious about doing this, then you need more detailed steps on it.
-Here is the free program that will show you that.
+Here is the free to try program that will show you that.

 While that’s my best recommendation, if you decide to do it on your own, at least use the tutorials I provided above, they will help you get this done.
 Do note that as I said before, this process is ever growing.